« home

 ) → Series

-Count element occurrence in list of formula strings or dict-like compositions.
-If passed values are already a map from element symbol to counts, ensure the data is a pd.Series filled with zero values for missing element symbols.
+If passed values are already a map from element symbol to counts, ensure the data is a pd.Series filled with "fill_value" for missing element.

 Provided as standalone function for external use or to cache long computations.
-Caching long element counts is done by refactoring ptable_heatmap(long_list_of_formulas) # slow to elem_counts = count_elements(long_list_of_formulas) # slow ptable_heatmap(elem_counts) # fast, only rerun this line to update the plot
+Caching long element counts is done by refactoring: ptable_heatmap(long_list_of_formulas) # slow to: elem_counts = count_elements(long_list_of_formulas) # slow ptable_heatmap(elem_counts) # fast, only rerun this line to update the plot

 Args: